310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% endbubble %}

 {% bubble Midori %}
-Arghh, dammit— Don’t just *stand* there…!
+Arghh, dammit — Don’t just *stand* there…!

 I wish I never said anything if it was gonna end like this…!!
 {% endbubble %}